Maximum entropy based testing in network models: ERGMs and constrained optimization: Abstract

 \section{Abstract}

-Stochastic network models play a central role across a wide range of scientific disciplines, and questions of statistical inference arise naturally in this context.
-In this paper we investigate goodness-of-fit and two-sample testing procedures for statistical networks based on the principle of maximum entropy (MaxEnt).
-Our approach formulates a constrained entropy-maximization problem on the space of networks, subject to prescribed structural constraints.
-The resulting test statistics are defined through the Lagrange multipliers associated with the constrained optimization problem, which, to our knowledge, is novel in the statistical networks literature.
+Stochastic network models play a central role across a broad range of scientific disciplines, and questions of statistical inference arise naturally in this context.
+Maximum entropy ({\it abbrv.} MaxEnt) principles are well-regarded as a standard approach to such inferential questions on network data.

+In this paper, we investigate goodness-of-fit and two-sample testing procedures for statistical networks grounded in the principle of maximum entropy.
+Our approach is based on considering a constrained entropy-maximization problem on the space of networks, subject to a prescribed set of structural constraints (informed, for instance, by the goodness-of-fit setup).
+Our test statistics are based on the Lagrange multipliers associated with such constrained optimization problems, which to our knowledge is a novelty in the statistical networks literature.

-We establish consistency in the classical regime where the number of vertices is fixed.
-We then consider asymptotic regimes in which the graph size grows with the sample size, developing tests for both dense and sparse settings.
-In the dense case, we analyze exponential random graph models (ERGM) (including the \er models), while in the sparse regime our theory applies to \er graphs.
+We first establish consistency of the proposed tests in the classical setting where the number of vertices is fixed.
+We then turn to regimes of greater contemporary interest, wherein the size of the graph grows commensurately with the sample size, and develop tests in both the sparse and dense settings.
+In the dense setting, we analyze graphs generated from exponential random graph models ({\it abbrv.} ERGM) as well as \er models, while in the sparse regime our theory applies to \er graphs.
+The scope of our results are commensurate with the development of the theory of large scale network asymptotics, varying in robustness from dense to sparse regimes.

-Our analysis leverages recent advances in nonlinear large deviation theory for random graphs.
-We further show that the proposed Lagrange-multiplier framework connects naturally to classical score tests for constrained maximum likelihood estimation.
-The results provide a unified entropy-based framework for network model assessment across diverse growth regimes.
+Our techniques strongly interface with the burgeoning theory of {\it non-linear large deviations} in the space of random graphs, an approach which we believe would be of much wider applicability in statistical network problems.
+In a different direction, our inferential approach based on Lagrange multipliers turns out to connect to classical {\it score tests} for constrained MLE in real-valued data that are widely popular in econometrics.
+Our results provide a unified entropy-based inferential framework for network model assessment across a wide range of network growth regimes.
+More broadly, it points to a general overarching strategy whereby goodness-of-fit testing can be framed as a constrained optimization problem and the associated Lagrange multiplier can be used for devising the test.

 \keywords{Statistical Networks, Goodness-of-fit tests, Two-sample tests, Exponential Random Graph Models (ERGM), Maximum Entropy Principle (MaxEnt), Lagrange Multiplier Test, Nonlinear Large Deviations, Graph Limits}